rsnagarkar10/Food-complaint-resolution-app/README.md

 [Ayesha Mehmood](https://www.linkedin.com/in/ayesha-mehmood-9264a228b/) and
 [Usman Ali](https://www.linkedin.com/in/usmaneali/).

-Also, thanks to all [contributors](https://github.com/rsnagarkar10/Food-complaint-resolution-app/graphs/contributors) to the software.
+Also, thanks to all [contributors](https://github.com/rsnagarkar10/Food-complaint-resolution-app/graphs/contributors) of the software.